Skip to main content

 Employment Pass

-Qualifications for the position, relevant work experience, minimum monthly salary requirements (varies by category).
+Qualifications for the position, relevant work experience, and minimum monthly salary requirements based on the current Employment Pass category.

 Temporary Employment Pass

-Conditions vary based on nationality, age, and category of work.
+Conditions vary based on nationality, age, sector, and category of work.

 Professional Visit Pass

-Temporary work with a foreign employer, specific categories of eligible work.
+Temporary work with a foreign employer, for specific categories of eligible work.

 Application Process